 Is it safe to take flu medications with other over-the-counter or prescription medicines?

 Many over-the-counter medications contain the same active ingredients.
 If you take several medicines with the same active ingredient you might be taking more than the recommended dose.
 This can cause serious health problems.
 Read all labels carefully.

 If you are taking over-the-counter or prescription medications not related to the flu, talk to your health care provider or pharmacist about which cold and flu medications are safe for you.

 What are antiviral medications and how can they help?

-FDA provides information on availability of antivirals for the 2012-2013 seasonal flu season.
+FDA provides information on availability of antivirals for each seasonal flu season.